apache/openwhisk-deploy-kube/kubernetes/ingress/README.md

 configurations.
 We welcome contributions from the community to describe how to configure Ingress for additional cloud providers.

-2. Record the value of API_HOST and APIGW_HOST in a Kubernetes configmap for later use within the OpenWhisk deployment:
+2. Record the value of API_HOST and APIGW_URL in a Kubernetes configmap for later use within the OpenWhisk deployment.
+Note that API_HOST is expected to be either a host or host:port pair, but APIGW_URL is expected to be a URL, including protocol (http or https depending on your ingress):
 ```
-kubectl -n openwhisk create configmap whisk.ingress --from-literal=api_host=API_HOST --from-literal=apigw_host=APIGW_HOST
+kubectl -n openwhisk create configmap whisk.ingress --from-literal=api_host=API_HOST --from-literal=apigw_url=APIGW_URL
 ```

 3. Configure the OpenWhisk CLI, wsk, by setting the auth and apihost